robertoleonecicognani/Online-Reactable/README.md

 - **sin, square, saw** and **triangle waves** Under the effects there is also **Duo synth** that can be used similarly.

 Every button is equiped with two knobs that let the user have control over the corresponding effect or sound.
-The left one increases the harmonics of the wave, and for Duo Synth it increases the vibrato speed.
+The left knob increases the harmonics of the wave, and for Duo Synth it increases the vibrato speed.
-The right one regulates how "wet" the sound in output should be respect to the one in input.
+The right knob regulates the volume of the sound.

 ## Filters

 Filters lets us alter the frequency composition of the sound.
 There are 3 filter definitions in the project:
 -**low, high** and **band pass filters.**
 The left knob controls the Q parameter.
 Normally this only controls the When this parameter is very high very fun stuff happens!
 The Right knob controls the cut-off frequency and in the case of band pass, it controls the central frequency of the filter.

+## Effects
+Effect buttons enable the user to change and alter the sound by cascading different effects together.
+All of the left knobs control a parameter for the effect that we thought made the most interesting changes.
+Almost all of the right knobs control the wetness of the signal, meaning how much of the output is the filtered response and how much it is the pure input.
+All the effects are taken from Tone.js library and the documentation is available online.

+Every effects left knob:
+Distortion: Distortion level
+Phaser: Frequency of the panning effect
+Vibrato: Speed of the vibrato
+Reverb: The decay time
+Bitcrusher: Bit number of downsampler
+Chebyshev: Chebyshev waveshaper order number
+Autowah: The basefrequency of the bandpass filter
+Autopanner: Frequency of panning effect
+PingpongDelay: Feedback amount
+Pitchshift: Pitch interval
+Autofilter: Frequency of the autofilter
+Flanger: Delay time
+Tremolo: Rate of the effect

+  Some interesting example usages of effects:
+Pitchshift: The user can set the wetness to 50% and set the interval which creates the sensation of chords.
+Phaser: Setting the frequency of the phaser so high that the streo effect becomes a bit percussive and electronic.

 ## Envelope Regulator
 The interface offers an option to alter the envelope parameters of the respective synths, via a visual interface in which the user can control and visualize the ADSR parameters on the fly.